You are here

 In one particularly informative study, Dr. Calvin Lai and colleagues investigated seventeen different interventions that sought to reduce implicit racial preferences.
 The researchers used pre- and post-test measures of implicit and explicit bias to examine potential changes.
 They found that eight of the seventeen interventions generally reduced implicit preferences (for Whites, as compared to Blacks).
 However, the interventions only slightly reduced implicit preferences regarding Asian and Latinx individuals, two groups underrepresented in the bias literature.

 The most effective intervention, Vivid Counterstereotypic Scenario, used personal reflection and a story that countered racial stereotypes.
 For example, participants read a story of a White man assaulting them and a Black man coming to their rescue.
 Across four separate studies, the researchers found that the counterstereotypic story reduced implicit preferences.
 The effect increased when more intense stories and photos were added to the experiment.
 Despite this result, none of the seventeen examined interventions consistently reduced explicit biases.
-In addition, whether this approach leads to long-lasting change, or how it might apply in other situations, warrants further research.

 To share relevant research findings, contact Jason A. Cantone at email@example.com.